Morris House (Bentonville, Arkansas)

-The Morris House is a historic house at 407 SW Fourth Street in Bentonville, Arkansas.
+The Morris House is a historic house at 410 SW 4th Street in Bentonville, Arkansas.
 Built c.
 1855, this single-story frame structure is one of the few surviving pre-Civil War structures in Benton County.
 It has a side gable roof, narrow clapboard siding, a wide frieze board, and capped corner boards giving a hint of Greek Revival styling.
 Its original owner and exact construction date are not known.

 The house was listed on the National Register of Historic Places in 1988.

+The house was demolished in 2023.